vrajeshsh/moms-magic/README.md

 # UI Project

-This is a Web project I made for UI/UX class at Virginia Tech
+This is a Web project I made for UI/UX class at Virginia Tech.
+It is a website to choose and order healthy homecooked food.